 - Pennyroyal – when used orally or topically

 Depending on what type of health care provider you see, he/she may recommend using herbs to help promote the health of your pregnancy.
-Remember, never try to self dose or diagnose with any medications, including herbs.
-Because each pregnancy is different, with its own specific details, the best way to use herbs is under the care of a midwife, physician, herbalist, naturopathic or homeopathic doctor.
+Remember, never try to self-dose or diagnose with any medications, including herbs.
+Because each pregnancy is different, the best way to use herbs is under the care of a midwife, physician, herbalist, naturopathic or homeopathic doctor.

-Choosing to use herbs during pregnancy is a personal choice, but to ensure the best outcome for you and your baby, you should be well educated on the types of herbs, parts of the herb (root, leaf, etc…) and the way that they could be used (caplet, tonic, tea).
+Choosing to use herbs during pregnancy is a personal choice, but to ensure the best outcome for you and your baby, you should be well educated on the types of herbs, parts of the herb (root, leaf, etc…) and the way they could be used (caplet, tonic, tea).
 The herbs that are considered safe to use during pregnancy are often food or tonic herbs.
-These often will be found in either tablet form, tea, or infusion form.
+These are typically found in either tablet, tea, or infusion form.

 The following herbs have been rated Likely Safe or Possibly Safe for use during pregnancy:4